xcodeBn/xcodeBn/README.md

 Android developer and software engineer
 ---------------------------------------

+3+ years of experience in android development

 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [xcode.bazzoun@gmail.com](mailto:xcode.bazzoun@gmail.com)
+* ⚡  Drink water :)

 ### Skills